The Unseen Threat in Your Intune Tenant

 The Zero Trust Imperative: Why "Known and Trusted" Matters

-The core principle of a Zero Trust architecture is "Never trust, always verify" [1].
+The core principle of a Zero Trust in Microsoft 365 architecture is "Never trust, always verify" [1].
 This doesn't just apply to user identities; it is equally critical for the devices they use.
 A device must be both Known and Trusted before it is granted any level of access.

-When you allow a personal device (BYOD) to enroll into Intune, you create an immediate and dangerous contradiction.
+When your Intune BYOD policy allows a personal device to enroll, you create an immediate and dangerous contradiction.
 The user's identity is corporate and verified, but the device's security posture is a complete unknown.
 It could be riddled with malware, have outdated security patches, or be shared with non-corporate users.
 By allowing it to enroll, you implicitly extend trust to an untrusted asset.

 This creates a direct path for attackers: